IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 Automatically runs multiple configuration combinations provided search (Optuna, Quick, Brute, Manual) in different modes(Remote, Local)

-Metrics : Provides multiple metrics Throughput (infer/sec), P99/ p95/ p90/ p50/ Average Latency (ms),  Inference count RAM Usage vs Latency, Server compute output, input, infer, queue time
+- **Metrics** : Provides multiple metrics Throughput (infer/sec), P99/ p95/ p90/ p50/ Average Latency (ms),  Inference count RAM Usage vs Latency, Server compute output, input, infer, queue time

-Detailed and summary reports: Model Analyzer is  able to generate summarized and detailed reports that can help you better understand the trade-offs between different model configurations that can be used for your mode
+- **Detailed and summary reports**: Model Analyzer is  able to generate summarized and detailed reports that can help you better understand the trade-offs between different model configurations that can be used for your mode

-QoS (Quality of Service) Constraints: Constraints can help you filter out the Model Analyzer results based on your QoS requirements.
+- **QoS (Quality of Service) Constraints**: Constraints can help you filter out the Model Analyzer results based on your QoS requirements.

 NOTE: If your model requires a custom backend when running on the Triton Inference Server please use either local or remote mode. [here](https://github.com/triton-inference-server/model_analyzer/blob/r24.07/docs/launch_modes.md)